Critically slow operator dynamics in constrained many-body systems

-Having collected numerical evidence in favor of the phenomenologically derived distributions $p_n(\tau)$, we can summarize our results via a dynamical phase diagram that captures the spread of the OTOC front in \figc{fig:1}{a}: In the long time limit, the spread is described by \eq{eq:7}.
+Having collected numerical evidence in favor of the phenomenologically derived distributions $p_n(\tau)$, we summarize our results via a dynamical phase diagram that captures the spread of the OTOC front in \figc{fig:1}{a}: In the long time limit, the spread is described by \eq{eq:7}.
 For finite times and below the critical density, we predict the OTOC to cross over from a sub-ballistic to a ballistic spread on a time scale given by the crossover time $\tau_c$ of the distribution $p_n(\tau)$ in \eq{eq:6}.
 We expect a similar crossover time scale to arise on the frozen side of the transition, as the longest but finite waiting times are of order $\xi^z \sim |n-n_c|^{2z}$, with $\xi$ the correlation length in the frozen phase~\cite{morningstar2020_kinetic}.
 We emphasize that due to the approximation of neglecting potentially parameter-dependent prefactors in the relation $\tau \sim \ell^z$, which we assumed in our phenomenological argument, the spreading of the OTOC at the critical point can in principle experience corrections.
 However, on our numerically accessible timescales, the Eqs.~(\ref{eq:5}-\ref{eq:7}) appear fully consistent.\\

-\textbf{\textit{Conclusions \& outlook.}}-- In this work, we have analyzed the dynamics of operators in a dipole-conserving chain through the spreading of out-of-time-order correlators (OTOCs).
-The exotic fracton-like mobility constraints of the system lead to an intricate phase diagram of operator dynamics, \figc{fig:1}{a}, that features a critical point where the OTOC front spreads \textit{sub-ballistically}.
-Using the scaling properties of this critical point, we were able to map out a `critical fan', within which operators spread sub-ballistically on a finite time scale even away from the critical density.
+\textbf{\textit{Conclusions \& outlook.}}-- We have analyzed the dynamics of operators in a dipole-conserving chain through the spreading of out-of-time-order correlators (OTOCs).
+The exotic fracton-like mobility constraints lead to an intricate phase diagram of operator dynamics, \figc{fig:1}{a}, that features a critical point where the OTOC front spreads \textit{sub-ballistically}.
+From the scaling properties of this critical point we derived a `critical fan', within which operators spread sub-ballistically at finite times even away from the critical density.
+The slow operator spread $\sim t^{1/8}$ also bounds the growth of entanglement as well as charge transport, which is obstructed by the same localized regions.
+Our results suggest for the associated critical transport exponent $z_{\mathrm{tr}} \geq 8$, consistent with the numerical findings of Ref.~\cite{morningstar2020_kinetic}.
+The exact transport properties at the critical point are an interesting open question.